 A seizure may be:

 Not all seizures include shaking of body.
-Some seizures are quick changes of consciousness, people may fade out for a brief period.
+Some seizures are quick changes of consciousness, which may cause a person to fade out for a brief period.

-If the tumor is pressing on or growing into nearby brain tissue certain functions may be affected.
-Symptoms are dependent on tumor location but may include:
+If the tumor is pressing on or growing into nearby brain tissue, certain functions may be affected.
+Symptoms are dependent on tumor location, but changes may be noticed with:

 Brain and spinal cord tumors in adults.
 American Cancer Society website.
 Available at: http://www.cancer.org/acs/groups/cid/documents/webcontent/003088-pdf.pdf.
 Accessed August 14, 2015.